Guide to Fruits and Vegetables that Grow in Shade

 If you have a partially shaded area where vining crops could grow up into a sunnier location, this can be a useful strategy.

-Train them up a trellis, arbour, hedge, or tree into sunnier conditions.
+Not only do they tolerate partial shade: You can train them up a trellis, arbour, hedge, or tree into sunnier conditions.

 • Cucumbers.
-They also grow respectably well in partial shade.
+They grow respectably well in partial shade.
 I've grown them in afternoon sun, up a trellis on the west side of a garage with very respectable results.

 • Pole and runner beans.
 The year I grew runner beans up a tee-pee underneath my apple tree they grew right up into the tree above...and those scarlet flowers looked great amongst the green apples!